BHFock/git-cl/docs/design-notes.md

 ### Git Status Parsing

-`git-cl` transforms Git's repository state into structured, colorized output for changelist-based workflows.
+`git-cl` transforms Git's repository state into structured, colourised output for changelist-based workflows.
 This is the foundation for all display and conflict detection operations.

 The process follows a multi-stage pipeline: